 As a disabled passenger traveling with a wheelchair, it’s important to know your rights.

-For starters, check out the US Department of Transportation’s Aviation Consumer Protection for those traveling with a disability.
-This page lets you know how the airline will work with you, as well as information about The Air Carrier Act (ACAA), a law protecting disabled passengers traveling with adaptive equipment.
+For starters, check out the US Department of Transportation’s Aviation Consumer Protection for travelers with disabilities.
+This page explains how the airline will work with you, as well as the Air Carrier Access Act (ACAA), a law protecting disabled passengers traveling with adaptive equipment.

 4. Make an emergency repair kit

-It’s a good idea to make a little kit for any repairs that may need to be made to your wheelchair during your travels.
+It’s a good idea to make a small kit for any repairs your wheelchair may need during your travels.

 A couple of things I suggest having in your kit would include: